Created by James Lee Burke

 - Weldon Holland

-The grandson of the first Hackberry Holland, Was in the Ardennes during WW 2.
+The grandson of the first Hackberry Holland, Was in the Ardennes during World War II.
 He narrates Wayfaring Stranger (2014).

 - Aaron Holland Broussard

 Another grandson of the first Hackberry Holland.
-A high school juniour, Aaron narrates the coming-of-age novel The Jealous Kind (2016), which completes a trilogy that also includes Wayfaring Stranger (2014) and House of the Rising Sun (2015).
+A high school junior, Aaron narrates the coming-of-age novel The Jealous Kind (2016), which completes a trilogy that also includes Wayfaring Stranger (2014) and House of the Rising Sun (2015).
+By 2021’s Another Kind of Eden, it’s the early sixties, and Aaron’s a would-be novelist hopping boxcars, and wandering into trouble in Denver.